tomaszmichalak/experience-manager-learn.en/help/cloud-service/local-development-environment/dispatcher-tools.md

 + a configuration deployment CLI tool, located at `.../dispatcher-sdk-x.x.x/bin/docker_run`
 + a Docker image that runs Apache HTTP Web server with the Dispatcher module

+Note that `~` is used as shorthand for the User's Directory.
+In Windows, this is the equivalent of `%HOMEPATH%`.

+>[!NOTE]
+>
+> The videos in this page were recorded on macOS.
+Windows users can follow along, but use the Windows commands, provided above each video.

 ## Prerequisites

-1. Install Experience Manager Publish QuickStart on the local develop machine.
+1. Install [Experience Manager Publish QuickStart](./aem-runtime.md) on the local develop machine.
-   + Optionally, install the AEM reference web site on AEM Publish.
+   + Optionally, install the  latest [AEM reference web site](https://github.com/adobe/aem-guides-wknd/releases) on the local AEM Publish service.
 This web site is used in this tutorial to visualize a working Dispatcher.
 1. Install and start the latest version of [Docker](https://www.docker.com/) (v18.03+) on the local development machine.

 ## Download the Dispatcher Tools (as part of the AEM SDK)